 The hormones involves with the thyroid function include Thyroid Releasing Hormone (TRH) in the hypothalamus promotes secretion of Thyroid Stimulating Hormone (TSH) causing the thyroid gland to produce Thyroxine (T4) & Triiodothyronine (T3).
 T4 turns to T3 (the active form) in the liver.

-What are the factors responsible for your thyroid health?
+What are the factors responsible for your thyroid gland health?

 - Exposure to environmental toxins – chemicals, pesticides etc